-Honda e running costs
+Honda e review: running costs & insurance

-|Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Honda e insurance group

 The base Honda e falls into insurance group 25, while the Advance (the only model currently available) and Limited Edition model fall into groups 29 and 32 respectively.
 The e’s insurance ratings are quite a bit higher than those for the Ora Funky Cat or Fiat 500.
 Even the MINI Electric betters it fractionally, being rated in groups 22 and 23.